Detection and Response

 Fortunately, you can still boost your defense strategy by complementing your cybersecurity solutions with best practices that can prevent targeted attacks and their devastating consequences.
 The following are three security recommendations that can protect your network from targeted attacks:

 When it comes to network infrastructure, a word that typically comes to mind is complexity, as it involves layers of users, workstations, servers, and connected devices.
 Complex networks pose challenges to security in terms of visibility and access management.
 To gain greater visibility, experts recommend breaking down individual components into ordered segments, which can be by department, location, or security level.

 Network segmentation also prevents your employees from accessing parts of the network—and thereby digital assets—that should be restricted to them.
 This way, in the event of an attack, hackers and even insider threats can be prevented from accessing every part of your network—ultimately lowering your risk.

-2. Analyse Your Network Logs—A Lot of Them
+2. Analyze Your Network Logs—A Lot of Them

 Logs can provide insights into your network’s general activity.
 By scanning for suspicious network activity, your security team can be more proactive when a suspected targeted attack is underway, and hopefully stop it before causing too much damage.

-It is important to note that the use of logs can only be maximised by analysing a large amount of them.
+It is important to note that the use of logs can only be maximized by analyzing a large amount of them.
 Log analysis doesn’t only provide new threat intelligence; it also allows for the discovery of significant events in the network.
-Without an abundance of logs to analyse, a security professional can’t tell the whole story.
+Without an abundance of logs to analyze, a security professional can’t tell the whole story.